EdwinLG1/TeamPeriwinkle/README.md

 # How it Works
 1.)
-Take pictures on with iphone camera and send them to computer 2.) run shell script
+Take pictures on with iphone camera and send them to computer <br />
+2.) run shell script <br />
 3.) covert .HEIC to .jpg Using the following command (sips -s format jpeg Mille.heic --out myfile.jpg) 4.)
 Run mat lab image preprocessing with matlab Command (______) 5.)
 Run image io paint module using the following command (________)